StaniD/get_clean_data_project/README.md

 Before running the script:
     1. Read the Codebook for the steps taken and variables info
-    2. Ensure that you have installed "data.table" and "dplur" packages
+    2. Ensure that you have installed "data.table" and "dplyr" packages
     3. To install packages use: install.packages("data.table"); install.packages("dplyr")

 During run of the script:
     1. Opens "README.txt"" to view and refer info for the dataset files.
-    2. Opens "features_info.txt" to refer more info about variables measurment names
+    2. Opens "features_info.txt" to refer more info about variables measurement names
-    3. Opens "outputdata.txt - the independend tudy dataset output file with average of the measurments
+    3. Opens "outputdata.txt - the independent tidy dataset output file with average of the measurements

 Run run_analysis.R

 Notes:
-    in your working dir
+    the row data will be downloaded in your working directory.
-    The second tidy dataset "outpudata.txt" is saved in the unzipped folder: "UCI HAR Dataset" Variables names and data structure - refer to Codebook.md in this repo.
+    The second tidy dataset "outputdata.txt" is saved in the unzipped folder: "UCI HAR Dataset" Variables names and data structure - refer to Codebook.md in this repo.